lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 5. Click on `Select Credentials File` to add the key file you downloaded in the previous step.
 6. The thumbnail suffix depends on the option you chose in the first step

-- Option A: You want Lightly to create the thumbnail for you.
+- You want Lightly to create the thumbnail for you.
   Then choose the naming scheme to your liking.
-- Option B: You have already generated thumbnails in your bucket.
+- You already have thumbnails in your bucket.
-  Then choose the thumbnail suffix such that it reflects you naming scheme.
+  Then choose the thumbnail suffix such that it reflects your naming scheme.
-- Option C: You don't want to use thumbnails.
+- You don't want to use thumbnails.
   Then leave the thumbnail suffix undefined/empty.

 6. Press save and ensure that at least the lights for List and Read turn green.
-If you added permissions for writing to use option A, this light should also turn green.
+If you added permissions for writing, this light should also turn green.

-7. Now you should be on the dataset creation page again.
+7. After closing the pop-up by clicking the X, you should be on the dataset creation page again.

 Create the dataset and upload embeddings and metadata.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^